Foysal0076/file-management-system/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Login credentials

 #### email: test@foy.com

 #### password: Test1234

 ## To visit the DEMO:

 https://file-management-and-drawing.vercel.app

+## Note

+I believe the time allocated for the task was quite limited to implement all the features described.
+Nonetheless, I successfully implemented user authentication and route protection using NextAuth.
+Additionally, I developed a file explorer/management system using an Amazon S3 bucket.
+The file management features I implemented include fetching files and folders, creating new sub-folders, navigating through folders, uploading images and PDFs, and previewing them.

+Regarding the drawing functionality, it proved to be more complex and required a significant amount of time.
+Nevertheless, I was able to implement some drawing features and enable downloading the drawings as images.